Collection: Microsurgical Needle Holders

 Regular price From Rs.
 33,771.78Regular priceUnit price / perRs.
 78,801.00Sale price From Rs.
 33,771.78Sale -

-Staineless Steel Round Body Needle Holders
+Stainless Steel Round Body Needle Holder

 Regular price From Rs.
 23,922.00Regular priceUnit price / perRs.
 49,125.00Sale price From Rs.
 23,922.00Sale -

-Coated Staineless Steel Round Body Needle Holders
+Coated Stainless Steel Round Body Needle Holder

 Regular price From Rs.
 23,948.65Regular priceUnit price / perRs.
 63,863.00Sale price From Rs.
 23,948.65Sale